-- Over 19,500 people in the Northern Shenandoah Valley region are living in poverty, with about 5,700 of them children. - Eleven percent of community survey respondents in the NSV said they did not have reliable transportation.
+- housing, transportation, and other necessities without budgeting for things that many Americans enjoy like entertainment, meals at restaurants, or vacation. - Over 19,500 people in the Northern Shenandoah Valley region are living in poverty, with about 5,700 of them being children. - Eleven percent of community survey respondents in the NSV said they did not have reliable transportation.
 Reliable transportation is crucial to maintaining stable employment, but also affects the ability to attend regular medical appointments. - Thirty-three percent of survey respondents in the NSV region affirmed that they had chosen between paying for housing and paying for other basic needs in the past year.
-When housing costs are too high, families must make the difficult choice of which needs are most important and what needs won't be met that month. - Low-income individuals also move residences at a higher rate than their higher-income counterparts.
+When housing costs are too high, families must make the difficult choice of which needs are most important and what needs won't be met that month. - Low-income individuals also move residences at a higher rate than their higher income counterparts.
 In the Northern Shenandoah Valley, like most of the People Incorporated service area, individuals living below the federal poverty level are almost twice as likely to have moved in the past year as those living above the FPL. - While the point-in-time count does capture a portion of households who do not have permanent housing, it misses individuals and families that might be staying with friends until they can afford a deposit on their place or those who are living in week to week hotel rooms.
-Fourteen percent of the community member survey respondents had shared housing with another household to avoid being homeless in the past year.
+Fourteen percent of respondents to the community member survey had shared housing with another household to avoid being homeless in the past year.

-6. Winchester Social Services Virginia, 2021
+Winchester Social Services Virginia, 2021

-The Winchester Department of Social Services completed its "Winchester Department of Social Services FY21 Annual Report"24 to discuss the community's priorities and performance.
+The Winchester Department of Social Services completed its "Winchester Department of Social Services FY21 Annual Report"23 to discuss the community's priorities and performance.
 The department uses its own secondary data as well as other publicly available data, including the U.S. Census.

 - Supplemental Nutrition Assistance Program (SNAP) Supplements the food budgets of low-income households to help assure people in need a nutritionally adequate diet.
 Eligibility is determined by financial need and household size.
 The number of applications for the Supplemental Nutrition Assistance Program (SNAP) program decreased slightly from 2020 to 2021.
 Applications received in 2020 for SNAP benefits was 1,695 compared to 1,571 in 2021.
 The number of recipients increased from 4,649 in 2020 to 4,801 in 2021.
-Total issued SNAP benefits for 2021 was \$7.7 million. - Temporary Assistance for Needy Families (TANF) Provides time-limited financial assistance and employment-related services to enable families with children to become self-supporting and promotes economic independence through participation in the VA Initiative for Employment and Work (VIEW) program.
-There was an increase from 2020 to 2021.
-The number of applications received in 2020 for TANF benefits was 254 compared to 277 in 2021.
-Total 2021 funding issued to families was \$286,000. - Child Care Services Provides funding to enhance the quality, affordability, and supply of child care available to families.
-Child care programs are child-centered, familyfocused services that support the family goals and economic self-sufficiency and child development by providing substitute parental protection, guidance, and early childhood education.
-Child care assistance decreased from 2020 to 2021 from \$439,938 to \$379,128.
+Total issued SNAP benefits for 2021 was \$7.7 million. - Temporary Assistance for Needy Families (TANF) Provides time-limited financial assistance and employment-related services to enable families with children to become self-supporting and promotes economic independence through participation in the VA Initiative for Employment and work (VIEW) program.
+There was an increase from 2021 to 2021.
+Applications received in 2020 for TANF benefits was 254 compared to 277 in 2021.
+Total 2021 funding issued to families was \$286,000.